mathiasertl/django-ca/docs/source/settings.rst

 CA_PASSWORDS
    Default: ``{}``

-   A dictonary configuring passwords for the private keys of CAs.
+   A dictionary configuring passwords for the private keys of CAs.
 This setting is required if you create a CA with an encrypted private key and want to automatically create CRLs and OCSP keys.

 .. _settings-ca-profiles: